 Sublimity is advancing development of ST-0529 with hopes of offering patients a safe, efficacious, cost-effective treatment option to reduce, delay or eliminate the need for biologics and to obviate the need for steroids.

-It’s important not to confuse an inflammatory bowel disease (IBD) like ulcerative colitis with irritable bowel syndrome (IBS).
+It’s important not to confuse an inflammatory bowel disease (IBD) like Ulcerative Colitis (UC) with irritable bowel syndrome (IBS).
 IBS is a disorder that affects the muscle contractions of the bowel and is not characterized by intestinal inflammation, nor is it a chronic disease.